2023 AP Exam Schedule

 CollegeVine can help shed some light on how AP classes affect your odds of college admission.
 Our free chancing engine uses a variety of factors—like GPA, test scores, and extracurricular activities—to show how you stack up against other applicants and predict your odds of admission at hundreds of colleges across the country.
 It even provides tips to improve your profile (and your chances of getting into your dream school).

-AP exams play a less significant role in college admissions than classes, however, they can make a difference in college admissions, particularly at super-selective schools.
+AP exams play a less significant role in college admissions than the AP classes themselves.
+However, they can make a difference, particularly at super-selective schools.
 For example, scoring a bunch of 5s could help you stand out from other academically talented applicants.
 Conversely, a handful of 1s or 2s could lead a top-flight school to question your academic acumen.
 Luckily, AP scores are self-reported, and you’re under no obligation to submit subpar scores.

 How Do Most Students Do on Each AP Exam?